iamchrismiller/grunt-casper/README.md

 Type: `Number`
 Default: How many test files to run concurrently (1-10)

+#### ignoreErrors
+Type: `Boolean`
+Default: Doesn't exit the process on parallel test runs if a test fails.

 #### parallel
 Type: `Boolean`
 Default: Run tests in Parallel instead of Series